 Bit by bit, stone by stone, the foundation of the first arch went in.
 As quickly as it poked above the water level, the cofferdam was moved to the spot for the next foundation, the pumps started up, the muck shoveled away, and on and on.
 Fifteen times to build the bases of the beautiful arches that hold even now!!
 The splitters were built and the space between the arches filled in and on, and on….

 …and more sand and more water and more lime and more eggs arrived, and trees to make more shelters and stone and workers to replace those who had to go home…. and more carts of supplies and food….

 Now, all those eggs came from farms from all over the country.
 A wagon would be sent to a village and the number of eggs required would be announced.
 With much grumbling – but also gratitude that it was eggs and not money that was required! – the wagon would be filled until the amount specified was reached, the time for the next load announced and then the wagon would roll back to the Golden City of Prague.

 There was one village where the inhabitants were really worried that eggs were so breakable and perishable.
 Wasn’t that going to be a problem?
 The driver of the cart didn’t know, so they did their best and the required number of eggs rolled to the mortar mixing area.

-The first eggs of the load were tossed onto the mixing floor and everyone had to look twice.
+The first eggs of the load were tossed onto the mixing floor, smashed with the rakes and everyone had to look twice.
 When they realized what they were seeing, a roar of laughter went up and repeated through the working area as people ran to tell others about the solution that this one village came up with.
 The eggs were hard boiled!!!!!